Tammy Exum

-Tammy R. Exum is a teacher and politician from Connecticut.
+Tammy Rush Exum (born 1967) is a teacher and politician from Connecticut.
 She is a member of the Connecticut House of Representatives since 2019, when she won the special election.
 Formerly, she was a member and later the Vice Chair of the West Hartford, Connecticut Board of Education.
 She was also very active in the school community working the PTA and more.
 She is a member of the Democratic Party.

 Early life

 Exum earned a bachelor's degree in Early Childhood Education and a master's degree in Business Administration.

 Career

 Exum was a public school teacher.
 Later, she was elected to the West Hartford, Connecticut Board of Education.